solidcoredata/scd/README.md

 # Solid Core Data Design

-Solid Core Data is a framework designed to remove some of the repetative tasks associated with building a new SQL backed line of business application.
+Solid Core Data is a framework designed to remove some of the repetitive tasks associated with building a new SQL backed line of business application.
 This framework is not intended to directly dictate or improve UI or SQL.
 This framework is intended to provide default ways to authenticate and authorize